The People’s Coalition

 In addition to vetting candidates from all member parties consistently and concisely, and in all levels of government, the Coalition must provide information on propositions, laws and regulations that are being proposed at all levels of government, as they relate, and only as they relate, to the Coalition Platform.
 If a proposition in California or a law in Congress touches upon, hinders or forwards the Coalition Platform, those with a vote need to know of it.
-The Coalition will act as a resource for how to run for office.
-Protests, rallies, town hall meetings, marches, inquiries and hearings must, to the best of our ability be available should they touch upon the Coalition Platform.
+Protests, rallies, town hall meetings, marches, inquiries and hearings must, to the best of the Coalition’s ability be available should they touch upon the Coalition Platform.
 This is technically possible via zip code.

 Strictly Platform Based

 Parties are going to disagree on various issues.
 Candidates within parties may disagree on issues.
 Two candidates may, for instance, have different stances on student debt and how to solve this problem.
 However, if it is not an issue of the Coalition Platform, the Coalition has no basis for acting, has no ground for vetting candidates.
 This allows an added measure of diversity of thought, opinion, and solutions to reign, and allows both parties and candidates to diversify, angle themselves and appeal to the varied needs and hopes of voters.
 But in the Coalition Platform, we vote as a block.
 There is risk that should the Coalition stray from its exclusive focus on the Platform, it might end in bias for or against a given party.
 There is also risk that the Coalition will become watered down and lose sight of those things all member parties collectively deem crucial.
 Stay the course.

 Coalition As Potential Mediator